imvast/Discord-Account-Creator/README.md

 <h3>
 publish date: 6/20/2023

-// this version most likely doesn't work
+this version is patched.

-if patched, you can purchase working version @ https://shop.vast.sh
+you can purchase working version @ https://shop.vast.sh
 </h3>

 ---